philippelt/netatmo-api-python/usage.md

  4. Some or all values can be overriden by explicit call to initializer of ClientAuth class

-        # Example: CLIENT_ID and CLIENT_SECRET supposed to be defined by one of the previous methods
+        # Example: USERNAME and PASSWORD supposed to be defined by one of the previous methods
-        authData = lnetatmo.ClientAuth( username="newUsername",
+        authData = lnetatmo.ClientAuth( clientId="netatmo-client-id",
-                                        password="password" )
+                                        clientSecret="secret" )

 If you provide all the values, using any method or mix except 4, you can test that everything is working properly by simply running the package as a standalone program.